 Metrobus is the area's regional bus service and the fifth largest bus system in the United States, with a fleet of over 1450 buses operating on approximately 350 routes.
 Local jurisdictions also have their own local bus systems to supplement Metrobus.

 Metrorail is the regional subway system, often referred to simply as "Metro."
 The Metrorail system comprises six color-coded lines: blue, green, orange, red, yellow and silver.
 The lines intersect at various points, making it possible for passengers to change trains and travel anywhere on the system.
 Service frequency varies according to day and time from a low of 15 minutes between trains on weekend evenings to a high of 3 minutes between trains in the peak of the rush hour period.

 MetroAccess is Metro's curb-to-curb paratransit service, complementing Metrorail, Metrobus and local bus service for people with disabilities.
-Learn more about MetroAccess.
-In Arlington, also see STAR-Specialized Transit for Arlington Residents for paratransit service.
+For paratransit service in Arlington, also see STAR-Specialized Transit for Arlington Residents.